 The Truth About Martyrdom

-The video was from a debate between two Muslim clerics, Dr. Jamal Rifi and Sheikh Mohammad Tawhidi, hosted by Australia’s Channel Seven following the Manchester massacre in which the two argue the role religion played in the attack.
+The following is from a debate following the massacre between Muslim clerics Dr. Jamal Rifi and Sheikh Mohammad Tawhidi, hosted by Australia’s Channel Seven, in which the two argue the role religion played in the attack.

 Tawhidi on the radicalisation of the Manchester bomber and his generation: